Start preparing a couple weeks beforehand to make heading back to school stress-free

 “For certain, we’ve seen in the community in general more mental health needs and definitely for children,” she said.
 “We often see struggle after the summer.
 Some of that is expected because they’ve been out of school so long.
 The limited social interactions for safety reasons are having an impact on people in general.”

 She advises parents to talk with their children about the upcoming school year occasionally to gradually expose them to what they should expect with going back to school.
-This can also help parents know how their children feel about school starting again.
+This can also help parents know how their children feel about school starting again, and even if they have a difficult assignment like an essay using services like essay writing service reddit can help parents and children have an easier time in these situations.

 “They can tour the classroom, meet teachers and see where their locker is,” Mitchell said.
 “That exposure can help reduce anxiety about getting lost.
 For the elementary kids, they’ll even offer a meet-and-greet.
 The more you can make it less ambiguous that’s better.
 The same is true for the bus garage.
 We’ve seen kids for whom the bus is the biggest thing they stress about.
 Buses can be pretty chaotic.
 That also may be something they could anticipate.”